rlaker/Obsidian-for-Academia/Notes/Obsidian.md

 > [!success]
 >  Yay, you installed Obsidian.
 For a nice guide, look at the [documentation](https://help.obsidian.md/Obsidian/Index)

 [[Obsidian]] is a note taking app, where essentially you are just editing text files with a few extra bells and whistles.
 This is a different approach to some apps like [[Notion]], where everything is online and you don't actually have your own data locally.
-Therefore, if you plan to make a [[second brain]] (or just note take) then you don't want to rely on a company to store your data.
+Therefore, if you plan to make a note taking for a long time you don't want to rely on a company to store your data.

+> [!important]
+> If the company behind [[Obsidian]] ever went down then you would still just have all your notes on your computer

+> [!tip]
+> There is another similar app called [[logseq]], which actually has a really nice [guide](https://docs.logseq.com/#/page/start%20here) to why this type of note taking may be better for you

 This file will act as the contents for the tutorial on [[Obsidian]].
 Click on each link to open up the respective note (`ctrl+click` will open the note in a new window).

-To open a note, either find it on the left panel or type `ctrl+o` and search for a file name.

 1. [[Obsidian - Syntax]]
 2. [[Obsidian - wiki link]]